greymatter-io/flux-covidapihub/README.md

 source ./run.sh
 ```

-It will run `make k3d mesh-dev` as described above, but also change your `KUBECONFIG` environment variable.
+It will run `make k3d mesh` as described above, but also change your `KUBECONFIG` environment variable.

 ## Adding an API